Asheville's Premier Fishing Guide Service Trusted Guides, Exceptional Service (828) 691-1506

 Guided Trout Float Trips

 Fly fishing for trout from a drift boat can be the most rewarding fishing trip offered in Western North Carolina.
-With over 15 years of experience on the Tuckasegee river system, our guides have the knowledge and experience for all species of trout.
+Our guides have the knowledge and experience for all species of trout on many tailwater rivers in NC and TN.
 If you are new to fly fishing our guides can provide casting demonstrations at the put-in before floating down the river.

 Fly fishing is by far the best way to catch trout in our beautiful Appalachian mountains.
 Your guide will provide 4-6wt rods depending on type of flies and techniques used.
 Proven techniques include wet flies and streamers.
 Wet flies including nymphs and pheasant tails are commonly used during these months.

-If you're a streamer junkie we have got the guides that can prove to you that streamer fishing is all its cracked up to be.
+If you like fishing a streamer we have the guides that can prove to you that streamer fishing is all its cracked up to be.
 Streamer fishing in WNC is best in the early months of spring and the late months of fall.
 Typically when big trout are preparing to get hit with a cold front or a low pressure system, streamers are on a guides mind.

 If you are interested in using spinning rods instead of fly fishing gear, let our guide staff know while booking so your guide will have the correct equipment prepared for your trip.